Last updated 14th May, 2025

 Quiet, while we begin!

-In fact, because the best floor soundproofing methods involve removing floor coverings and sometimes the floorboards themselves, it makes sense to consider soundproofing when getting a new carpet or laminate flooring.
-You are already paying for the labour so the soundproofing costs will essentially be limited to just the additional cost of the materials.
+Since the best floor soundproofing methods involve removing floor coverings and sometimes the floorboards themselves, it makes sense to consider soundproofing when getting a new carpet or laminate flooring.

 Below are some estimated costs of a specialist to fit soundproof flooring: